Morse Code

 Morse code Telegraph System

-The morse code telegraph system is a simple electric circuit consisting of the following components:
+The Morse code telegraph system is a simple electric circuit consisting of the following components:

 1. A battery: